neurodroid/stimfit/doc/sphinx/linux_install_guide/moduleonly.rst

     $ cd module
     $ ../../configure --enable-module

-We recommend to use BioSig to read extra biomedical fileformats (see :ref:`BioSigBuild`) :
+We recommend using the BioSig submodule or another supported BioSig source to read extra biomedical file formats (see :ref:`BioSigBuild`) :

 ::

-    $ ../../configure --enable-module --with-biosiglite
+    $ cmake -S ../.. -B . -DSTF_BUILD_MODULE=ON -DSTF_WITH_BIOSIG=ON -DSTF_BIOSIG_PROVIDER=SUBMODULE

 ===================================================
 Building stfio for non-default Python distributions